 A subscription plan also often means that you get an update to new versions and features for no extra charge, whereas you’ll usually pay extra if you upgrade your perpetual license to the next version.

-VEGAS Edit can be yours forever for a one-time price of $249 or for a subscription price of $12.99 a month.
-Filmora X is available for a one-time fee of $69.99 or by subscription at an annual fee of $39.99.
+VEGAS Edit can be yours forever for a one-time price of $199 or for a subscription price of $12.99 a month.
+The subscription plan offers additional features like VEGAS Hub storage (20GB) and Royalty-free stock content.
+Filmora 12 is available for a one-time fee of $79.99 or by subscription at an annual fee of $49.99.

 Ask yourself - how fast, easy, and intuitive it is to work within a program?
 These features are about the editing experience, and how fast, easy, and intuitive it is to work within a program.
 A great editing app is easy to work with and lets you focus on your creativity rather than your tools.
 The last thing you want is a program which makes things harder than they should be.